atrsoftgmbh/atrshmlog/doc/checkforcompleteness.markdown

 PROCESS : The check for completeness.    {#process_checkforcompleteness}
 ===============================

-This is done by the script atrshmlogcheckcomplete.
+This is done by the script \n

+     atrshmlogcheckcomplete.

 You have to change to the BASEDIR/src directory.